gibbz00/evolve/README.md

 `$ curl --location <url> | tar --extract --preserve-permissions --file - --directory evolve`

 2. Edit evolve.env to your liking with your favorite text editor.
-It will be put into root node during the preparation script but will be self-removed by the end of the setup script.
+It will be put into /root during the preparation script, but self-removed by the end of the setup script.

 `$ nvim evolve/setup/evolve.env # ;)`